 We may also collect and record information about how you use our site by collecting your IP address (the number that identifies a specific computer or other internet device).

 Cookie files and IP addresses will never identify you as an individual.

 Our aim is to make sure any communication you receive from us helps you get the most from your relationship with The University of Manchester Worldwide.

-If you are a prospective student, this may include details about scholarship opportunities, taster sessions or webinars to help you complete your application in the best way.
+If you are a prospective student, this may include details about scholarship opportunities, taster sessions or webinars to help you complete your application.

-We will not contact you again if you ask us not to and you can change your contact preferences by using the link which is at the bottom of all of our emails and newsletters.
+If this is an inconvenience, please contact the University to let us know you wish to not be contacted further or change your contact preferences by using the link which is at the bottom of all of our emails and newsletters.